aimon7/nestjs-swagger-backbone/README.md

 ## Docker Installation

-The project can be run in Docker.
+The project can be run in Docker. <br>
+It runs 3 containers, a MySql, a PhpMyAdmin and a NodeJs container, inside a folder/app. <br>
 Simply run the following command, inside the project folder:
 ```bash
 $ docker-compose up -d --build
 ```

+## PhpMyAdmin (container)

+If you choose to run the project with Docker, then there is a PhpMyAdmin container. <br>
+You can access it from [localhost:8081](http://localhost:8081) and visualize your database.

 ## Installation (without docker)